veillette/physics-book/contents/ch15StatisticalInterpretationOfEntropy.md

 order in which heads and tails occur.
 Each sequence is called a **microstate**—a detailed description of every element of a system.

-<table id="Table1" summary="A table with combinations of five coins tossed together five times is shown.
+<table id="Table1" aria-describedby="A table with combinations of five coins tossed together five times is shown.
 The first column shows different toss results.
 The second column represents individual microstates, and the third column represents the number of microstates."><caption><span class="title">5-Coin Toss</span></caption><thead><tr>
             <th></th>
             <th>Individual microstates</th>
             <th>Number of microstates</th>